If the mysqld server is started without the

 reads all grant table contents into memory during its startup

-When mysqld starts, it reads all grant table contents into memory.
-The in-memory tables become effective for access control at that point.
+sequence.
+The in-memory tables become effective for access control

 If you modify the grant tables indirectly using an

 account-management statement, the server notices these changes and

 loads the grant tables into memory again immediately.